marijanbrvar/private-events/README.md

 - Activate your rails server by running the command `rails s`

 ### Tests
 For testing we used 'RSpec-rails'.
-Use the following commands to execute tests for Models, Routes and Requests.
+Use prepared tests for Models, Routes and Requests.
-- to test models: `rspec spec/test_models.rb`
-- to test requests: `rspec spec/test_requests.rb`
-- to test routes: `rspec spec/test_routes.rb`
+- to run tests, type: `rspec`

 ### Usage
 - Open the application in your browser.
 Usually, it is at `http://localhost:3000/`